 My Buddy, My Body...

-I'm of an age that I can remember where these 'body-switching' movies were all the rage, though granted 18 Again! with George Burns and Charlie Schlatter isn't the best-known in this subgenre.
+I remember when 'body-switching' movies were all the rage: Vice-Versa, Like Father Like Son, 18 Again!.
 There may be a resurgence, with 17 Again (not a prequel to 18 Again!) and now The Change-Up.
 I know The Change-Up isn't reinventing the wheel when it comes to body-crossing films, so one should go into it without thinking we're going to get great wit and/or wisdom from it.
 However, when you keep writing the phrase 'cringe-inducing', you have to say the entire thing should have been rethought.

 Mitch (Ryan Reynolds) and Dave (Jason Bateman) have been friends since childhood.
 Now both men in their mid-thirties couldn't have more different lives.
 Dave is a harried father of three who burns the midnight oil as an attorney.
-Mitch is a high school drop-out and sometimes-actor (no Reynolds jokes, please) who has no interest beyond the parade of women he screws.
+Mitch is a high school drop-out and sometimes-actor who has no interest beyond the parade of women he beds.
 Dave's life revolves around becoming partner and his wife Jamie (Leslie Mann) while Mitch revolves around himself.
 One night, while drunkenly urinating into a fountain, they tell each other they want each other's lives.

 Cue Freaky Friday.

 Mitch wakes up in Dave's body and Vice-Versa.
-As is always the case, they switch bodies on the most important day of their lives: Mitch the high-school dropout must head up a major merger meeting, and Dave the tightly-wound attorney and family man must appear in a major movie (which I discovered is called a 'lorno' or 'light porno').
-Needless to say, they botch their respective jobs.
-The horndog Mitch as Dave must control himself from having sex with Jamie while the ever-faithful Dave as Mitch must keep up Mitch's sex life.
-Hilarity ensues.
+As is always the case, they switch bodies on the most important day of their lives: Mitch the high-school dropout must head up a major merger meeting, and Dave the tightly-wound attorney and family man must appear in a major movie which is referred to as a 'lorno' or 'light porno'.

 As is the case in films like these, both learn valuable life lessons (Dave to enjoy life, Mitch to take responsibility).
 Dave as Mitch now romances Dave's legal aide Sabrina (Olivia Wilde) and Mitch as Dave teaches his own manners of dealing with bullies to Dave's daughter.
-Finally, the friends are able to find the magic fountain (which would require them to urinate into it--even if it is inside a mall), and at last, both men return and become better men.
+Finally, the friends are able to find the magic fountain and urinate into it (even if it is inside a mall), and at last, both men return and become better men.